cloudpilot-emu/cloudpilot-emu/README.md

     little endian systems.
 Big endian systems should work, but I cannot test this (are there even any relevant big endian systems left?).
 -   POSE was built as a tool for debugging and profiling PalmOS applications.
-    Most of this functionality has been removed in Cloudpilot.
+    Most of this functionality has been removed in CloudpilotEmu.
 -   All UI parts and in particular threading were removed from the source.
 -   Dispatch and timing have been partly rewritten, timing should now be pretty close to the original device.